 These beautiful buildings in Verona aren’t that far from each other.
 For example, Palazzo Maffei and Castelvecchio are within a kilometer apart.
 Visiting every one of them is totally doable in a day.
 Here are the exact locations of Palazzo Maffei and Castelvecchio.

-We can find Palazzo Maffei in the city’s forum (Piazza Delle Erbe) during the era of the Roman Empire.
+We can find Palazzo Maffei in the city’s forum (Piazza Delle Erbe) back to the era of the Roman Empire.
 It is a 15th-century building surrounding the square, and its facade is absolutely gorgeous!
-The facade is in Baroque style with an exquisite design like the statues on top and the bas-relief below them.
+Its facade has Baroque style with an exquisite design like the statues on top and the bas-relief below them.

 Reason #4: Medieval Pilgrimage Churches